 Oportun Personal Loan Review

-LendingTree rating: 3.7/5
+LendingTree rating: 3.4/5

-- Accessibility: 4.3/5
+- Accessibility: 3.6/5

-- Rates and terms: 2.1/5
+- Rates and terms: 2.5./5

-- Repayment experience: 5/5
+- Repayment experience: 4.5/5

 - Relatively low rates for bad credit: Some lenders take advantage of bad credit borrowers by charging triple-digit interest rates.
 Oportun’s maximum annual percentage rate (APR) sits at 35.99%.
-Many financial experts agree a rate higher than 36% could be a sign of a predatory lender.
+Many financial experts agree that a rate higher than 36% could be a sign of a predatory lender.

-- Reports to all three credit bureaus: Not all bad-credit lenders report to the credit bureaus (Equifax, Experian and TransUnion).
+- Reports to all three credit bureaus: Not all bad credit lenders report to the credit bureaus (Equifax, Experian and TransUnion).
 If you make your payments on time, an Oportun loan could improve your credit score.

-- Best if you’re looking for an alternative to a payday loan: Some borrowers turn to payday lenders for small bad-credit loans.
+- Best if you’re looking for an alternative to a payday loan: Some borrowers turn to payday lenders for small bad credit loans.
 Payday loans can come with rates as high as 400%.
 Oportun could be a good alternative, since its maximum APR is 35.99%.

 Oportun pros and cons

-You can still qualify for an Oportun loan if you have good credit, but this lender specializes in bad-credit loans.
+You can still qualify for an Oportun loan if you have good credit, but this lender specializes in bad credit loans.
 See where you stand by getting your free credit score with LendingTree Spring.
 Then, review the pros and cons to decide if Oportun is right for you.

 Pros | Cons |